Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/expeditious-retreat-2024.md

 comp:
   - V
   - S
-duration: "10 Minutes
+duration: "10 Minutes"
 concentration: true
-cast_time: "Bonus Action
+cast_time: "Bonus Action"
 description: |
   You take the Dash action, and until the spell ends, you can take that action again as a Bonus Action.
 excerpt: "You take the Dash action, and until the spell ends, you can take that action again as a Bonus Action."